Loading...

 Stay Hydrated

-Eat slowly and chew thoroughly to aid digestion and help prevent overeating.
+Eat slowly and mindfully, chewing food thoroughly to aid digestion and improve metabolic responses.

 healthspan-mbl